• Skip to main content

 10. Run To the Finish– Amanda Brooks

 Most of us know Amanda through her blog, Run to the Finish, and through social media.
 This book is geared towards us “middle of the pack” runners, although it really is great for all runners or anyone who has an interest in running.
 It’s motivational, fun, and informative.
-Wendy did a book review about it back in March.
+You can read Wendy’s book review here.

 I also want to point out that I’ve read some books like “Run Less, Run Faster” and “Hanson’s Marathon Method“.
 I found it very interesting to read about different styles of training and to try these out over the years.
 However, I wouldn’t include them in my top 10 list, but depending on your training style they could give you some information about different ways to train.
 Personally, I prefer a customized approach with more of a middle ground but some runners do better with high or low mileage.